-Now that I have been eating low carb (lowish sugar for my kids), I have been skipping the banana bread and opting for these yummy low carb chocolate zucchini muffins!
+Now that I have been eating low carb (lowish sugar for my kids), I have been skipping the banana bread and opting for these yummy low carb muffins!
 I need to try this low carb banana bread from Wholesome Yum though.
 It looks amazing!

 Home Cook Tip

 Spray your muffin liners with non-stick spray.
 These low carb muffins are so moist that they tend to stick to the paper if you don’t spray.
 Also, use a box grater to easily shred your zucchini and there is no need to drain the zucchini after you shred it!
 These really shred up in a flash!

 These Low Carb Muffins are chocolatey and full of zucchini.
 They are an easy way to get some extra veggies into your kids diet and they are perfect as an after school snack.

 - 2 tbsp cocoa powder